andrewklayk/humancompatible-train/README.md

 pip install --force-reinstall -i https://software.repos.intel.com/python/pypi numpy scipy pip install -e .
 ```

+*__Warning__: mkl-accelerated versions of `numpy` and `scipy` are not supported on MacOS.
+To install the dependencies on MacOS, please skip line 4.
+This will lead to a performance drop for Stochastic Ghost.*

 <!-- Install via pip -->
 <!-- ``` -->
 <!-- pip install folktables -->